paperless-ngx/paperless-ngx/docs/contributing.rst

 .. warning::

-    This section is not updated to paperless-ng yet.
+    This section is not updated to paperless-ngx yet.

 Maybe you've been using Paperless for a while and want to add a feature or two, or maybe you've come across a bug that you have some ideas how to solve.
 The